 Tarpon Springs’s downtown center is also a great place to learn more about the history of the town and is even listed on the National Register of Historic Places.
 Downtown you’ll find several galleries, shops and antique stores dating back to the late 1800s.

 8. Key West

-Key West is perhaps the most popular town in the Florida Keys Islands.
+Key West is perhaps the most famous town in the Florida Keys Islands.
 Located on an island in the Florida Strait, it is 256 km (159 miles) away from Miami, and only 90 nautical miles away from Cuba.